waveform80/picamera/docs/development.rst

     (picamera) $ cd picamera
     (picamera) $ make develop

-The additional dependencies (like texlive, graphviz, inkscape, libjpeg, and libav-tools) are required for building the documentation and running the test suite.
 To pull the latest changes from git into your clone and update your
 installation:

 .. code-block:: console